Sean-Koval/neural-swarm/ARCHITECTURE.md

 This document defines the comprehensive architecture for a Rust-based neural swarm system with collaborative agents.
 The architecture emphasizes performance, security, and scalability while maintaining clean, modular design principles.

+> **Note**: This is the authoritative architecture documentation for the Neural Swarm project.
+All other architecture files reference this as the single source of truth.

 ## 🎯 Neural Task Decomposition System Architecture

 ### System Overview